Dr. Richard Weinblatt

 Officer.com January 12, 2006

-Career Corner column: "Inside the FBI National Academy: The FBI NA
+Career Corner column: "Inside the FBI National Academy: The FBI NA and

-and Others are Key to
+Others are Key to

 Promotion"

-“Here’s what we think of your ##@@**!! yellow brick!” said the note on
+“Here’s what we think of your ##@@**!! yellow brick!” said the note on top

-awarded to him when he completed the famed yellow brick road long
+him when he completed the famed yellow brick road long distance run at the

-distance run at the end of his stint at the prestigious FBI National Academy,
+end of his stint at the prestigious FBI National Academy, was smashed into

-was smashed into pieces.
-While the pulverized brick turned out to be a
+pieces.
+While the pulverized brick turned out to be a fake, substituted as part

-fake, substituted as part of a practical joke by officers in his agency,
+of a practical joke by officers in his agency,

 the pride he felt from having attended the FBI National Academy was